SaveIN aims market expansion after pre-seed funding

-New Delhi, May 30 (IANS) Social finance-based neo bank SaveIN aims at market expansion and product development after its recently completed pre-seed funding round.
+New Delhi: Social finance-based neo bank SaveIN aims at market expansion and product development after its recently completed pre-seed funding round.

 The company, which has not disclosed the funding amount, got investments from a number of Indian and international angel investors and industry leaders across banking, consulting, blockchain, and fintech.